-- You may enter a laboratory when there is no member of staff present provided you are sure that a science teacher is within call in an adjacent laboratory or prep room.
-However, practical work can only be carried out if there is a science teacher present. - Outdoor coats/jackets and large bags should not be brought into laboratories. - You must not touch any materials or equipment unless told to do so by a teacher or have previously clear instructions that you may do so.
-If you are not sure what to do, ask the teacher or the technician before you start using apparatus or materials. - Before using or handling radioactive sources you must read the special safety regulations for Sources of Ionising Radiation.
-After using radioactive sources you must wash your hands before eating or drinking anything. - Class practicals have been risk assessed and your teacher will warn you of any potential hazards.
+- ◆ You may enter a laboratory during lesson times, when there is no member of staff present provided you are sure that a science teacher is within call in an adjacent laboratory or prep room.
+However, practical work can only be carried out if there is a science teacher present. - Outdoor coats/jackets and large bags should not be brought into laboratories. - ♦ You must not touch any materials or equipment unless told to do so by a teacher or have previously clear instructions that you may do so.
+If you are not sure what to do, ask the teacher or the technician before you start using apparatus or materials. - Class practicals have been risk assessed and your teacher will warn you of any potential hazards.
 Chemical hazards are found on Student Safety Sheets which are found in the laboratories. - When planning any sort of individual investigation you must carry out a Risk Assessment, write down any hazards that might be involved and discuss them with your teacher before starting the practical work.
-Chemical hazards are found on the Student Safety Sheets. - You must wear eye protection whenever there is a risk to your eyes.
-You must not rub your eyes without washing your hands first. - When using a Bunsen burner make sure that you tie back your hair and keep any loose clothing away from the flame.
+Chemical hazards are found on the Student Safety Sheets. - ♦ You must wear eye protection whenever there is a risk to your eyes.
+You must not rub your eyes without washing your hands first. - ♦ When using a Bunsen burner make sure that you tie back your hair and keep any loose clothing away from the flame.
 You should be standing, NOT sitting, when using a Bunsen. - You must not taste anything or put anything in your mouth when in a science laboratory.
-This includes sweets, food, fingers, pencils, all of which might have picked up poisonous chemicals from laboratory workbenches. - If chemicals get on your hands or other parts of your body, wash them off and check with the teacher that this is sufficient.
-Wash your hands after all experimental work. - Do not put waste solids down the sink.
+This includes sweets, food, fingers, pencils, all of which might have picked up poisonous chemicals from laboratory workbenches. - ♦ If chemicals get on your hands or other parts of your body, wash them off and check with the teacher that this is sufficient.
+Wash your hands after all experimental work. - ◆ Do not put waste solids down the sink.
 Do not pick up broken glass except with a dustpan and brush.
 Broken glass is put in the special 'broken glass bins'. - Keep your workbench clean and tidy and put any folders or textbooks in a safe place. - Report any accident to the teacher immediately.
-If you suffer a heat or chemical burn, put the injury under a gentle stream of cold water from a tap. - In the event of an emergency stop any practical work, turn off any apparatus, sit quietly and wait for instructions.
+If you suffer a heat or chemical burn, put the injury under a gentle stream of cold water from a tap. - ♦ In the event of an emergency stop any practical work, turn off any apparatus, sit quietly and wait for instructions.